Gilbert Inglefield Academy

 Introduction

-This policy statement sets out our school’s arrangements for managing the access of providers to the school for the purpose of giving them information about the provider’s education or training offer.
-This complies with the school’s legal obligations under Section 42B of the Education Act 1997 and reflects the updated Gatsby Benchmarks 2024 and beyond.
+This policy statement sets out our school’s arrangements for managing the access of providers to the school for the purpose of giving our learners information about the provider’s education or training offer.
+This complies with the school’s legal obligations under Section 42B of the Education Act 1997 and reflects the updated Gatsby Benchmarks.

 Learner entitlement